Creating a consistent look and feel with layouts¶

 Now we look at how to create and use a layout.
 A layout is a Fluid

 contains placeholders that should be replaced by the content of the

 corresponding template within the layout.
 In the following example, you see a

 <html> <!-- ... --> <body> <h1>Blogging with Extbase:</h1> <f:render section="main" /> <h6>This is the footer section</h6> </body> </html>

 Layouts in Extbase usually do not contain the basic structure of a

 HTML document (

 etc.), since this is usually generated with TYPO3.
-For the purpose of
+For

-illustration though, we show a complete HTML page.
+illustration, though, we show a complete HTML page.